CalamitousCoder/-Blooming-Boutique/README.md

 End of Game:
 Provides closing remarks based on the total points earned during the game.
 Grades the player's performance based on the points earned.
+## Lessons Learned:

+Inheritance is rad
+ This was my first time playing with sub classes.
+I made a lot mistakes in earlier impliementation and had to rewrite a good amount of code midway through.
+The end result was so much simpler than how I would have usually written a program like this.

+ Arraylists
+  I have never made an Arraylist that was an attribute of class that wasn't in main.
+Very useful to know.
+I can now create objects that automatically add themselves to an arrayList.
+In my past project
+  dealing with arcade management I individually added every single object to arrays.
+With this knew information I can great down a ton on fluff inefficeient code.